wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The elements in {{whip-protocol-operation}} are described as follows:

-- WHIP client: This represents the WebRTC media encoder or producer, which functions as a client of the WHIP protocol by encoding and delivering media to a remote Media Server.
+- WHIP client: This represents the WebRTC media encoder or producer, which functions as a client of the WHIP protocol by encoding and delivering media to a remote media server.
 - WHIP endpoint: This denotes the ingest server that receives the initial WHIP request.
 - WHIP endpoint URL: Refers to the URL of the WHIP endpoint responsible for creating the WHIP session.
-- Media Server: This is the WebRTC Media Server or consumer responsible for establishing the media session with the WHIP client and receiving the media content it produces.
+- media server: This is the WebRTC media server or consumer responsible for establishing the media session with the WHIP client and receiving the media content it produces.
 - WHIP session:  Indicates the allocated WHIP session by the WHIP endpoint for an ongoing ingest session.
 - WHIP session URL:  Refers to the URL of the WHIP resouce allocated by the WHIP endpoint for a specific media session.
 The WHIP client can send requests to the WHIP session using this URL to modify the session, such as ICE operations or termination.